ray-project/ray/doc/source/rllib/rllib-catalogs.rst

        :start-after: __sphinx_doc_begin__
        :end-before: __sphinx_doc_end__

-The following example showcases how to use the base Catalog to create an encoder and an action distribution.
+The following example showcases how to use the base :py:class:`~ray.rllib.core.models.catalog.Catalog` to create an encoder and an action distribution.
-Besides these, we create a head network that fits these two by hand to show how you can combine RLLib's ModelConfig API and Catalog.
-Extending Catalog to also build this head is how Catalog is meant to be extended, which we cover later in this guide.
+Besides these, we create a head network that fits these two by hand to show how you can combine RLLib's :py:class:`~ray.rllib.core.models.base.ModelConfig` API and Catalog.
+Extending Catalog to also build this head is how :py:class:`~ray.rllib.core.models.catalog.Catalog` is meant to be extended, which we cover later in this guide.

 .. dropdown:: **Customize a policy head**